billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 ---
 title: "Self-hosting Your Website with Coolify v4: A Step-by-Step Guide"
 pubDate: 2024-03-01
-description: "Ever wondered how you can self-host your own websites and web apps without the need for services like Netlify, Vercel and the like?
+description: "Ever wondered how you can self-host your own websites and web apps without the need for services like Netlify, Vercel, and the like?
 I am venturing down that path and I want to share what I learned.
 In this tutorial, I will explain what I did to host a static website using Cloudflare, Hetzner, and Coolify."
 author: "Billy Le"
 image:
   url: "https://images.unsplash.com/photo-1502139214982-d0ad755818d8?q=80&w=2070&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D"